jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 And the first thing that is great about using Clojure is that you get to keep connection to the ecosystem you already know.
 Not only the runtime and the deployment environment, but those libraries.
 The inter-op in both cases is extremely good.

 All those Clojure data structures I showed you, they all implement the appropriate java.util.Map whatever.
-They all implement all the Java interfaces.
+They implement all the Java interfaces.
 You can just take one of those things you wrote in square brackets that was pretty easy, and pass it to something that expects a java.util.List that implements random access.
 Right there, works.
 Ready to go.